 When Dawn Turner was invited to become CEO of Brunel Pension Partnership, she had a clear idea about the kind of company she wanted to head up.
-“Denise Le Gal was already in the role of Independent Chair of the Board, so it was clear we had potential to be a truly gender diverse business, and that was something that resonated with me,” she says.
+“Denise Le Gal was already in the role of Independent Chair of the Board, so it was clear we had potential to be a truly gender diverse business,” she says.
+“That was something that resonated with me.”

 From the early days of Brunel, which launched in July 2017, this meant a board with a fifty-fifty gender split, with four men and four women, with other strong females taking on key roles throughout as the company developed.